studiochampgauche/headless-react-wordpress-boilerplate/README.md

 - You can conserve `$text` to `null` and shot your `text` parameter in `$args`.

-- Default `$args` are:
+- `$args` parameters can be:
-    - text: null
+    - text
-    - href: null
+    - href
-    - class: null
+    - class
-    - attr: null,
+    - attr,
-    - before: null,
+    - before,
-    - after: null
+    - after